StreetSupport/gmhan/content/about/_index.md

     We are constantly working to develop the network and its members so this is not a finite list, if you would like to be involved in the network, either by attending events or in the Advisory Board, contact us on [info@gmhan.net](mailto:info@gmhan.net).

-    We are currently looking for people who represent the following areas or knowledge:
+    We want the network to be representative of everyone and so we are currently looking for people who represent the following areas or knowledge:

     * Wigan & Leigh